liuyangzhuan/ButterflyPACK/README.md

 ## Installation

 The installation uses CMake build system.
 You may need "dos2unix" and "bash" for the build process.
-The software also requires BLAS, LAPACK and SCALAPACK.
+The software also requires BLAS, LAPACK and SCALAPACK packages.
+Optional packages are ARPACK.

 For an installation with GNU compiliers, do:
 ```
 export BLAS_LIB=<Lib of the BLAS installation>
 export LAPACK_LIB=<Lib of the LAPACK installation>
 export SCALAPACK_LIB=<Lib of the SCALAPACK installation>
+export ARPACK_LIB=<Lib of the ARPACK installation>
 sh PrecisionPreprocessing.sh
 mkdir build ; cd build;
 cmake .. \